rindybell/Y15-2015/README.md

 ## Head Format

 MWE information is represented as one column in Head Style Format.
-The column consists of POS, position, or underscore (_). </ br>
+The column consists of POS, position, or underscore (_).

-Here, A POS indicates the head token of an MWE, and means a appropriate POS of the MWE. </ br>
+- A POS indicates the head token of an MWE, and means a appropriate POS of the MWE.

-A position indicates the tail token of an MWE, and means a position of the head of it. </ br>
+- A position indicates the tail token of an MWE, and means a position of the head of it.

-An underscore indicates a token except for an MWE.
+- An underscore indicates a token except for an MWE.

 Example: